StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 6. [Full code and annotated C demo](https://github.com/StevenLwcz/gdb-python-blog/blob/post12).

 If you want to go even deeper, there are loads of resources on the internet.
-I'm sure your favourite seach engine can help you.
+I'm sure your favourite search engine can help you.
 Just be wary of AI.
 I have found on topics like this, since it is not part of their mainstream training data, they like to make up what they don't know.